NII, Earnings, Gaps, Asset & Liability Sensitivity

 Asset sensitivity refers to a balance sheet structure where there is an asset liability mismatch and the assets re-price or reset faster than liabilities.
 This means that interest rates on liabilities are locked down for longer periods of time when compared to assets.

 The balance sheet presented above is an asset sensitive balance sheet.
 Can you see why?
 2.00 billion of the 3 billion in asset resets faster than the 1.8 billion in liabilities placed in the 1 year maturity bucket.

 Under what projected interest rate conditions would you want your balance sheet to be asset sensitive?

-Also note that in this instance the 3 and 6 month bucket show positive gap while the 1 year bucket shows negative gap.
+Also, note that in this instance the 3 and 6-month buckets show positive gaps while the 1 year bucket shows a negative gap.

 The three dimensions lead to 8 possible scenarios of impact on NII – all listed below under the two headings of asset and liability sensitivity:

 We will now quickly go through 6 of the above eight scenarios.
 We will use the same default liability sensitive balance sheet across all scenarios unless stated otherwise.

 The NII calculation for the default base case will also remain the same.

 The base case as well as rising rates scenario is presented below: